 The ageing process traditionally takes place in the ripening cellars of the Herve countryside, during which the cheese becomes homogeneous, firm and oily with a glossy, orange-brown rind.
 It is usually shaped into a brick when sold.

 The flavour is mature and the degree of ripeness weakens towards the centre.
 When young, Herve is sweet and becomes spicy as it ages.
-Since it is fully flavoured, it is usually eaten with dark breads and beers.
-It is one of the most popular cheeses of Belgium.
+Since it is fully flavoured, it is usually eaten with dark bread and beers.
+It is one of the most popular cheeses in Belgium.